lucasgcb/skeleton/README.md

 1- Prunes messages with `yo clean`.
 It really couldn't care less at the moment so it just deletes them in bulk (100).

-2- Picks and plays random Tiny Tim singles (or whichever 6 tracks you'd like) with `yo play` on a statically defined channel in botCommands.js intermittently until told to leave with `alright fuck off`.
+2- Picks and plays random Tiny Tim singles (or whichever 6 tracks declared as such) with `yo play` on a statically defined channel in botCommands.js intermittently until told to leave with `alright fuck off`.